 Then each slice was placed on this chopper and BOOM!
 Diced onions!

-Then I carefully placed those bags on a cookie sheet and slid them into our chest freezer.
+Then I carefully placed those bags of sautéed onions on a cookie sheet and slid them into our chest freezer.
 I’ll leave them there at least overnight.
-Then they’ll be frozen solid.
+That way they’ll be frozen solid inside the bag.

 - Homemade Mayonnaise

 - Honey-Sweetened, Smoky BBQ Sauce

 - BBQ Rub & Beer-Based Mop Sauce Recipe

 - 1-Minute Creamy Salad Dressing Filled With Probiotics

 - Sweet/Savory Pear Relish